 Tails of Sonic the Hedgehog is easily one of the nicest characters in the cast, and is even perfectly alright with accepting Eggman as a friend if he doesn't have an evil scheme at the moment.

-Similarly, Luigi from Super Mario Bros.
-He's very open, compliments people he's competing against, doesn't have Mario's Jerkass tendencies, and overall helps anybody with a problem he can solve.
+Similarly, Mario and Luigi from Super Mario Bros..
+They're very open, compliment people they're competing against, and overall help anybody with a problem they can solve...
+Which is everybody.

 Isaac was openly identified as a Nice Guy by the extras for the first game, since he's a Heroic Mime in that one.
 Then in The Lost Age, he got to speak for himself, and he was good, but not very nice.
 The shift might be justified by all the crap he went through in the first game and the pressure he's still under in TLA, but it was still pretty jarring to a lot of players.